Bauchibred/ethernaut-solutions/README.md

 Ethereum memory looks like this, with 0x0, 0x10, 0x20… as the official position references:

-Now this brings us to a point whwere we find out that before we can return a value, first youwe have to store it in memory.
+Now this brings us to a point where we find out that before we can return a value, first you would have to store it in memory.

 So first we store our 0x42 value in memory with mstore(p, v), where p is position and v is the value in hexadecimal:
 6042    // v: push1 0x42 (value is 0x42)